gordonwatts/func_adl_type_commands/README.md

 ### Setup

 1. Check out this package in an empty folder - other directories will be created in this folder (like the packages themselves).
 For purposes of this discussion the directory is called `atlas_types`.
-1. Once checked out, create a `venv` using `requirements.txt` at the root of this package.
+1. Once checked out, create a `venv`, and use `pip install .` at the root of this package.
 This `venv` will be only for running commands in this package.
 1. If you want to run the tests, you need the test files:
     * Use [cernbox](https://cernbox.cern.ch/files/spaces/eos/user/g/gwatts/public/data/asg_test_data?items-per-page=100&view-mode=resource-table&tiles-size=1) to download the files into a `data` directory in the `atlas_types` directory.
     * Some of these files are [un-necessarily large](https://github.com/gordonwatts/func_adl_type_commands/issues/1).